UsersWP/uwp_recaptcha/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Settings reset to default all the time we activate plugin - FIXED

 = 1.2.0 =
 * Compatibility with new UWP core style updates - ADDED
 * Changes for new login via lightbox - ADDED